stfc/PSyclone/doc/user_guide/psyir.rst

 .. note:: This separation will be removed in the future and eventually
 	  all PSyIR classes will make use of backends with the expectation that ``gen_code()`` and ``update()`` methods
 	  will be removed.
-Further this separation will be superceded by a separation between ``language-level PSyIR`` and ``domain-specific PSyIR``.
+Further this separation will be superseded by a separation between ``language-level PSyIR`` and ``domain-specific PSyIR``.